jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 ### We Do: Let's do the same for subtract.
 (5 / 60)
 * Create the test - run your test - create the function - run your test.
+* Bonus: write a test for squaring a number

 ## Object-Oriented Javascript (5 / 65)